InformaticsMatters/squonk/openshift/templates/README.md

     `/exports/pv-postgresql` and `/exports/pv-rabbitmq` directories) or you may get permissions problems when postgres and rabbitmq initialise.

-Now we are ready to start deploying the infrastructure.

 #### If using dynamic provisioning with OpenShift:

 Dymanic provisioning allows to only specfy the PVS and OpensShift will satisfy the request dynamically